The Audition (2015 film)

-The Audition is a 2015 short film directed by Martin Scorsese.
+The Audition is a 2015 comedy short film directed by Martin Scorsese and written by Terence Winter.
 It stars Robert De Niro and Leonardo DiCaprio, playing fictionalized versions of themselves, who travel through Asia and compete against each other for a potential role in Scorsese's next film.
+Brad Pitt, also playing a fictionalized version of himself, makes a cameo appearance.

-The short film was created as a promotional piece for the Studio City Macau Resort and Casino.
+The short was created to promote Studio City, a hotel casino resort located in Macau.
 It is Scorsese's first film to feature both De Niro and DiCaprio.
-While both actors had individually worked with Scorsese several times in the past (De Niro with eight films when the short was released, DiCaprio with five), and De Niro and DiCaprio had appeared together in two films (for the films This Boy's Life and Marvin's Room), the three had never collaborated on a project together.
-The three are slated to collaborate again on their first full-length feature film together for Killers of the Flower Moon.
-Brad Pitt, also playing a fictionalized version of himself, makes a cameo appearance.
+Both actors had individually collaborated with Scorsese several times in the past, but the three had never worked on the same project together.
+They would eventually work together once again for the 2023 feature film Killers of the Flower Moon.

 Plot

-Robert De Niro and Leonardo DiCaprio meet with Martin Scorsese at the City of Dreams Resort in Manila to audition for his newest film.
-Despite their long histories of working with Scorsese, the two actors learn they are competing against one another for the same role.
+Actors Robert De Niro and Leonardo DiCaprio meet with director Martin Scorsese at the City of Dreams Resort in Manila.
+Both actors are auditioning for Scorsese's newest film, about a ruthless businessman that runs an international casino chain.
+Despite their long histories of working with Scorsese, De Niro and DiCaprio learn they are competing against one another for the same role.

 Scorsese explains the potential role to his two longtime collaborators as they continue to Studio City in Macau.
 As De Niro and DiCaprio listen, both exhaust Scorsese with their personal cases as to why they are right for the part.
-While the three have dinner in the hotel, Scorsese becomes inspired when he sees a billboard featuring Brad Pitt.
+While the three have dinner in the hotel, Scorsese becomes inspired when he sees a billboard featuring actor Brad Pitt.

 The three then make their way towards Japan.
-Scorsese announces that neither are right for the role, and quickly parts ways with the two.
+Scorsese announces that he can make the film without the character; "he's superfluous to the entire narrative of the film", and quickly parts ways with the two.
 As De Niro and DiCaprio wonder why they were not selected, they catch Scorsese meeting with Pitt, who had arrived in Japan on short notice.
 Pitt delivers a few line readings, but Scorsese looks unimpressed.

 De Niro and DiCaprio realize that Pitt was chosen for the role, and the two walk off in disappointment.
 With the audition over, the two decide to enjoy their evening in Japan with one another.